programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 For my sample, I have used the "Flatten," "Modify," and "Smooth" terrain adjustment tools only for a few minutes.
 Also, I have added a few rocky biomes to the northern mountains.
 Biomes are found on the bottom task bar in Atlas.

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-22.png" alt="I have the "Terrain" settings menu open with the "Paint" tool open, and I have selected the Biome "Aegean cliff 01" as a sample to spread across the terrain." caption="Figure 16.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-22.png" alt="I have the 'Terrain' settings menu open with the 'Paint' tool open, and I have selected the Biome 'Aegean cliff 01' as a sample to spread across the terrain." caption="Figure 16.
 Incorporating new biomes into the terrain" %}

 This is my result: